albertinad/brackets-bower/README.md

 The bower.json file is always created with default data or with current dependencies if any.
 This also works when you create the file outside the extension using the file system.

-* Known issue: when creating the file without using the Bower Panel, you need to close the recently created file in the working set and re-open it to see the default file content.
-This issue will be fixed for the next version.

 ### .bowerrc

 The extension automatically detects if the .bowerrc file exists in the root project.